 Black Heritage Museum

-Lagos has played an enormous role in the history of Western Africa, and was particularly prominent during one of its most difficult periods.
-For 300 years Lagos, and nearby Badagry, were at the heart of the slave trade and this is commemorated at the Black Heritage Museum.
+Lagos has played an enormous role in the history of West Africa and was particularly prominent during one of its most difficult periods.
+For 300 years, Lagos and nearby Badagry were at the heart of the slave trade, and this is commemorated at the Black Heritage Museum.

-The Black Heritage Museum is a powerful reminder of its difficult past, and an astonishing glimpse of a world that seems totally alien to the optimistic buzz that fills the crowded Lagos streets today.
-The museum will provide a stirring and insightful experience to the visitors enjoying the superior service available at the Radisson Blu Anchorage Hotel, Lagos V.I.
+The Black Heritage Museum is a powerful reminder of its difficult past, offering an astonishing glimpse of a world that seems totally alien to the optimistic buzz that fills the crowded Lagos streets today.
+The museum provides a stirring and insightful experience to the visitors enjoying the superior service available at the Radisson Blu Anchorage Hotel, Lagos V.I.

 A fascinating glimpse into the past

-Inside the Black Heritage Museum visitors are faced with evidence of this barbaric industry.
-Over nine galleries trade documents, historical records and sketches of the time are on display – and outside the museum the town of Badagry itself has been turned into a living monument to this dark chapter in world-history.
+Inside the Black Heritage Museum, visitors are faced with evidence of this barbaric industry.
+Over 9 galleries of trade documents, historical records and sketches of the time are on display – and outside the museum, the town of Badagry itself has been turned into a living monument to this dark chapter in world history.

 A difficult history and bright future

-The Black Heritage Museum performs an incredibly important function, reminding visitors of a difficult segment of the past.
+The Black Heritage Museum performs an incredibly important function: reminding visitors of a difficult segment of the past.
 It is also a testament to the resilience of the region.
-Visiting the museum allows tourists to see a bleak past that emphasises the incredible hope available in sites such as the Lekki Conservation Centre.
+Visiting the museum allows tourists to see a bleak past that emphasizes the incredible hope available in sites such as the Lekki Conservation Centre.

 Guests at the Radisson Blu Anchorage Hotel, Lagos V.I. who have even a passing interest in the history of Africa and Nigeria should visit the Black Heritage Museum.
 The museum is one of the most moving and memorable attractions in the Nigerian capital, and a visit can invigorate a stay in the superior Lagos hotel.